Trifalic47/tratty/README.md

 ```

 ### 2. Run the Application
-To run the compiled TTY shell wrapper:
+To run the compiled terminal emulator GUI:
 ```bash
 make run
 ```
-*Once running, you will be interacting directly with a raw-mode `/bin/bash` shell running inside the `tratty` PTY broker.*
+*Once running, an SDL2 window will open, routing user keyboard strokes to `/bin/bash` running inside the PTY and displaying text output in a custom monospace font grid.*

 ### 3. Clean Build Files
 To remove the compiled binary: